microsoft/vscode-docs/docs/containers/debug-python.md

     #ADD . /app
     ```

-1. Within the `docker-run` task in the `tasks.json` file, create a new dockerRun attribute with a volumes property.
+1. Within the `docker-run` task in the `tasks.json` file, edit the existing dockerRun attribute by adding a `FLASK_ENV` in the `env` property as well as a `volumes` property.
 This will create a mapping from the current workspace folder (app code) to the `/app` folder in the container.

     ``` json
     {